jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

     root@duovero:~# echo iptable_nat > /etc/modules

-Add a basic `NAT routing` rule using the `eth0` interface
+Add a basic *NAT routing* rule using the `eth0` interface

     root@duovero:~# iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

-After that clients using the Duovero AP should be able to see the network that eth0 is attached to and browse the Internet if a valid `nameserver` was given by the `dhcp server`.
+After that clients using the Duovero AP should be able to see the network that eth0 is attached to and browse the Internet if a valid *nameserver* was given out by the Duovero *dhcp server*.

 TODO: Add a script to load firewall rules at startup